-MLB data is legal data and therefore redundant and oversampled data elements are not permitted.
-It is up to the data producer to ensure consistency with legal source documentation and correct attribution as such in the S-121 dataset.
+MLB data is official data and therefore redundant and oversampled data elements are not permitted.
+It is up to the data producer to ensure consistency with official source documentation and correct attribution as such in the S-121 dataset.

 Duplicate instances of features (defined by equal geometric realization, feature and attribute definition and temporal validity) are not permitted.
 Multiple instances of feature classes must be differentiated by means of attributes or metadata.
 Different versions of a feature instance are permitted using the versioning attributes to distinguish which is valid and any particular time.